alanorth/go-away/README.md

 These can be used for light checking of requests that eliminate most of the low effort scraping.

-See [Challenges](CHALLENGES.md#challenges) for a list of them.
+See [Transparent challenges](https://git.gammaspectra.live/git/go-away/wiki/Challenges#transparent) and [Non-JavaScript challenges](https://git.gammaspectra.live/git/go-away/wiki/Challenges#non-javascript) on the Wiki for more information.

 ### Custom JavaScript / WASM challenges

 A WASM interface for server-side proof generation and checking is offered.
 We provide `js-pow-sha256` as an example of one.

-An internal test has shown you can implement Captchas or other browser fingerprinting tests within this interface.
+You can implement Captchas or other browser fingerprinting tests within this interface.

-If you are interested in creating your own, see the [Development](#development) section below.
+See [Custom JavaScript challenges](https://git.gammaspectra.live/git/go-away/wiki/Challenges#custom-javascript) on the Wiki for more information.

 ### Upstream PROXY support